facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 Plug your machine into the target device and utilise netdiscover.

 `netdiscover -p`

--p for passive mode, will detect the device when it is plugged into your machine.
+Utilise the `-p` switch for passive mode, will detect the device when it is plugged into your machine and show its MAC address.

 Wireshark can also be utilsied for this task.

-2. Later SWANN systems require you to call them and provide a serial number
+2. Later SWANN systems require you to call them and provide a serial number of the unit and they will then provide you with a master reset password.

 3. SPD Tool app.
 Cheaper brands such as ZOSI have a QR code embedded onto them.
 This can be scanned with the "SPD Tool" app to provide a reset password.

 This has been removed from the play store and app store so use at your own risk